 We keep records of:

-- fixed penalty notices we have issued, from issuing the fine to payment or prosecution
+- all FPNs, from issuing to payment or prosecution

 - evidence if the case has to go to court.

-Fines will be issued under the Environment Protection Act 1990, the Cleaner Neighbourhoods Environment Act 2005 and the Anti-Social Behaviour Act 2003.
+Fines are issued under the Environment Protection Act 1990, the Cleaner Neighbourhoods Environment Act 2005 and the Anti-Social Behaviour Act 2003.
 Officers are legally entitled to enter commercial properties to deal with offences under these criminal acts.

 Cost of enforcement

-We are not allowed to use the enforcement as a revenue generator and there are no targets for the numbers of fixed penalty notices issued.
-If any surplus is generated by the scheme it will be re-invested into improvements in the refuse and recycling service for the benefit of communities.
+If any surplus is generated by the scheme it will be re-invested into improvements in the refuse and recycling service for the benefit of our communities.